greg-js/wdn/README.md

 `wdn` is a reimplementation of [wd](https://github.com/mfaerevaag/wd) in Node.

-It is currently very much a work in progress and not meant to be used yet, but feel free to test it out if you want.

-Right now, the feature set is very basic, but the idea is to match all the features in the original package and then go beyond them.
-It is true that requiring Node as a dependency for simple command line navigation is a bit of a crazy idea, but when you've already got Node installed anyway, this isn't so much of a concern.
-Moreover, the fact of the matter is that I wanted to add certain features to `wd` which would have been well beyond my capabilities as a `bash`/`zsh` scripter.
+All (or almost all?) of the original software's features have now been reimplemented, but there is as of yet no reason for anyone to use this package over it.
+The reason is that requiring Node as a dependency for simple command line navigation is quite the stretch, even for a Node-junkie such as myself.

+Eventually though, I will attempt to implement extra features, which would be a nightmare to deal with in `bash`/`zsh`, the language the original package was written in.

 So please don't send me your Node-hatemail and do use the excellent [wd](https://github.com/mfaerevaag/wd) if you use `zsh` and want a fun and light way to jump around the command line.

 Hopefully, the reason for reimplenting this in Node will become clear once I start adding the more interesting features I have in mind for this package.

 ## installation